Traits of an inclusive workplace

 Equal opportunities

-Okay, this may not be something you can find out very early on, but it’s worth mentioning - opportunities for growth in an inclusive workplace are available to all people in the organisation, no matter of their background.
+Okay, this may not be something you can find out very early on, but it’s worth mentioning - opportunities for growth in an inclusive workplace are available to all people in the organization, no matter their background.
 Better be on the lookout for:

-Having those two in an organisation means there’s an environment where everyone feels valued and motivated.
+Having those two in an organization means there’s an environment where everyone feels valued and motivated.
 Celebrating a person’s success is also a good sign - it fosters a friendly and positive environment.

 Open communication